tomdixonn/Homework_16/README.md

   2. Why is it dangerous: _**This is dangerous because it allows attackers to potentially access sensitive information.
 Also files could be edited/added to contain malicious content**_

-  3. What mitigation strategies can you recommendations for the client to protect their server: _**All shares should be secured with sricter access controls such as making them only available to users with a username and password**_
+  3. What mitigation strategies can you recommendations for the client to protect their server: _**All shares should be secured with stricter access controls such as making them only available to users with a username and password**_

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.